 One of my favourite places for a substantial, great tasting meal is The Blue Fox on Fort Street near Quadra.
 It is not uncommon for guests to line up out the door and wait up to 30 minutes for a seat at this cozy cafe.
 Get there early though; they are only open for breakfast and lunch, closing their doors each day by 4:00 p.m.

-My top choice for a casual dinner is My Chosen Café in Metchosin.
-Quality food paired with delicious made-on-site desserts served in a comfortable relaxed setting is what makes this spot so special.
-Definitely worth the drive to Metchosin.
+My top choice for a casual dinner has changed.
+I used to recommend My Chosen Café in Metchosin where you will find quality food paired with delicious made-on-site desserts served in a comfortable relaxed setting.
+It is still a worthy trip to Metchosin.

 Birthday celebration at MyChosen Cafe